mehmetsen80/Linqra-Sample-InventoryService/README.md

 ### Service Integration

+This service communicates with the Product Service microservice.
+Before using these endpoints, ensure:
+- Product Service is up and running
+- Product Service is registered with Eureka
+- API Gateway is properly routing requests to Product Service

 | Method | Endpoint | Description |
 |--------|----------|-------------|
 | GET    | `/api/inventory/product-availability` | Get product availability information from Product Service |
 | GET    | `/api/inventory/product-availability?productId={id}` | Get availability for a specific product |

+**Note**: These endpoints combine data from both services:
+- Product information is fetched from the Product Service
+- Inventory status (in-stock, quantity, delivery estimates) is added by the Inventory Service
+- If Product Service is unavailable, these endpoints will return a 500 Internal Server Error

 ### Health Checking